SAP/luigi/website/docs/INTERNAL-README.md

 # Luigi Documentation

-Based on SvelteKit with Svelte3, Webpack
+Based on SvelteKit with Svelte3

 ## Running